 By combining leading-edge science with true compassion and personalized treatment for each and every patient, scientists at City of Hope have a single, shared goal: to eliminate cancer.

-Every patient who comes through our doors benefits from that commitment.
+Every patient who comes through our doors benefits from that goal.
 And the discoveries and innovations we put to work for them often end up benefiting people the entire world over.

 Outsmarting cancer requires a team of smart people.
 Recognizing our team’s accomplishments in cancer research, treatment, patient care, education and prevention, the National Cancer Institute has designated City of Hope as a comprehensive cancer center.
 That is an honor reserved for only 45 institutions nationwide.